Panciz/crytpocloud/README.md

 sh cryptocloud-client/run-test.sh
 ```

+## Spring Server

+The `spring-server` provide a spring boot application built upon the cryptocloud server library.
+It provides a service to retrieve the list of uploaded file.

 ## Improvement

 This is a list of relevant improvement

-### Server

-- Use database to store files and log file activity.
-This can be done by implement a different
-- provide the user the possibility to receive a list of existing file.
-- Allows server port and listen address configuration

-### Client

 - Improve command line interface.
 - Use properties file to store configuration `org.dpoletti.cryptocloud.server.store.StoreOutputProvider`